 Served A Demolition Notice?
 Here’s What You Could Do

-In the past few months, many instances of demolition of unauthorised properties have been reported.
-Such demolitions are studied and then planned, with the property owner being notified beforehand with the reason, and date of demolition.
+Demolitions of unauthorised properties are studied and then planned, with the property owner being notified beforehand with the reason, and date of demolition.
 The owners are sent demolition notice to ensure that all the occupants of such a property are informed and made to leave before the set demolition date.

 Have you or your housing society been served with a demolition notice?
 Here’s what you could expect.